musheeza018/website-1/content/en/flux/installation/configuration/third-party-notifications.md

 ---
 title: Enable notifications for third party controllers
 linkTitle: Enable notifications for third party controllers
-description: "Enable notifications for third party controllers"
+description: "How to enable notifications for third party controllers in Flux"
 weight: 180
 ---